Link Search Menu Expand Document

 Step by step: How to add a “Price” rule:

-- In the field [Rule Name], write “PRICE” combined with the name of the product cluster the rule will apply to. a.
-In case of a customer specific price, add the customer name before or after the product cluster name.
+3. In the field [Rule Name], write “PRICE” combined with the name of the Product Category the rule will apply to. a.
+For a customer-specific price, add the customer name before or after the Product Category name.

-- In the [Product Cluster] field, type the product name and select the product (cluster) the rule should apply to.
+4. In the [Product Category] field, type the product name and select the product (cluster) the rule should apply to.

-- In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
-In case of a customer specific price, select the corresponding customer cluster.
+5. In the [Customer Cluster] field, type “all customers” and select the relevant search result. a.
+For a customer-specific price, select the corresponding customer cluster.

-- In the [Value], add the price.
+6. In the [Value], add the price.
 The price should exclude taxes.
-Cents must be written after a dot, rather than a comma, e.g., 2.40 will imply that a price is 2 euros and 40 cents.
+Cents must be written after a dot, rather than a comma, e.g. 2.40 will imply that a price is 2 euros and 40 cents.

 Figure Pricing Rules 4: Price Type pricing rule